ardauzan/gol/README.md

 I want to add that I did not look at any of the other implementations of the Game of Life or other cellular automata, so I am not sure if there are any similarities or known non-idealities between this implementation and the others.
 If you find any, please let me know!

-I referred to [this wiki](https://conwaylife.com/wiki) to review some of the known rules and grid states of the Game of Life.
+I referred to [this wiki](https://conwaylife.com/wiki) to review some of the known rules and grid states of the Game of Life and other related life-like cellular automata.

 ## Modules